jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 pigz -p 4 "$INDIR/silva_16s_reads_concatenated.fna"
 ```

-To get some basic statistics about the OTU picking we can use the BIOM package
+To get some basic statistics about the OTU picking, we used the BIOM package
 that came with the QIIME environment.

 ```bash